-A Landlord’s Guide to Massachusetts’ Residential Assistance for Families in Transition Program
+A Landlord’s Guide to Massachusetts’ Residential Assistance for Families in Transition (RAFT) Program

 In this article, we’ll look at what RAFT is, who it is designed to benefit, how it affects landlords and the areas where it could be doing more for families in need.

-Funded by the Massachusetts Department of Housing and Community Development (DHCD), RAFT is described as “a homelessness prevention program…[that] provides short-term financial assistance to low-income families who are homeless or at risk of becoming homeless.”
+Funded by the Massachusetts Executive Office of Housing and Livable Communities (EOHLC, formerly known as the Department of Housing and Community Development, or DHCD), RAFT is described as “a homelessness prevention program…[that] provides short-term financial assistance to low-income families who are homeless or at risk of becoming homeless.”
 In other words, it is flexible funding that can be used for a variety of housing-related expenses, depending on the needs of the individual family.

 RAFT was first piloted in 2005, with a budget of $2 million for that first year.
 The state officially adopted the program in 2006, and since then, RAFT funding has continually gone up, with funding for the 2019 fiscal year hitting $20 million.

 First, according to mass.gov, families must be homeless or at risk of becoming homeless.
 This could include families who are facing eviction.
-Families must meet income guidelines as well: No less than 50 percent of RAFT’s funding must go to families with an income at or below 30% of the area’s median income (AMI).
-No more than 50 percent of the funding can go to families with an income that is 30–50% of the AMI.
+Families must meet income guidelines as well: as of April 16, 2022, this was 50% of Area Median Income (AMI), or 60% of AMI for those at risk of domestic violence.

 If a family meets the income guidelines, they must then be screened using an assessment developed by DCHD.
 Those administering the screening have some discretion in determining eligibility based on the tool.
 Administrators will also look at why the family is homeless or at risk of becoming so.
-This could include loss of income or increased expenses for those families in the higher income group (30–50% AMI).
+This could include loss of income or increased expenses for those families in the higher income group (30–80% AMI depending on funding source).